 Because of the hold, using Splitit may not be feasible if you don’t have the money in your account to cover the cost of the entire purchase.
-Also, the retailer directory is somewhat limited compared with PayPal and Klarna, and its payment programs only work with Visa and Mastercard.
+The retailer directory is somewhat limited, compared with PayPal and Klarna, and its payment programs work only with Visa and Mastercard.

-- Pay in 4 allows you to pay off purchases with over a million merchants in four equal installments over six weeks.
+- Pay in 4 allows you to pay off purchases with more than 1 million merchants in four equal installments over six weeks.

-- PayPal may run a soft credit check when you apply, but it won’t impact your credit score.
+- PayPal may run a soft credit check when you apply, but it won’t affect your credit score.

-- Pay in 4 is just one of many buy now, pay later services, so it’s important to compare options before you settle on one.
+- Pay in 4 is just one of many BNPL services, so it’s important to compare options before you settle on one.

-- Buy now, pay later services may be a good alternative to credit cards because many don’t charge interest.
+- BNPL services may be a good alternative to credit cards, because many don’t charge interest.